chantheepic/Excellence/resources/readme.txt

     - Need to hold order that shapes were added, dictionary that holds order??
         -> or need to use a list instead of a map.
         ->UPDATE: linked hashmap is what we need.

+    - New method needed to retrieve all components of a shape.
+The views need a list of components.